dotnet/templating/README.md

 Now that we've covered the basics of using `dotnew new`, lets move on to info for template authors and contributors.

+# Available templates

+You can install additional templates that can be used by `dotnet new`.
+See [Available templates for dotnet new](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new).

 # What to expect when working with this repo

 The instructions below enable a new command at the `dotnet` CLI, `dotnet new3`, that uses the bits and templates contained in this repo.
 Think of it as a "preview" version of `dotnet new` for trying out new switches, interactions and display styles before rolling them in to the product.